Chris Castle

-Chris Castle (born January 29, 1976) is an American folk/Americana singer-songwriter, community activist and politician.
+Chris Castle (born January 29, 1976) is an American folk/Americana singer-songwriter.

 Early life

 Castle was born in Sandusky, Ohio, and his family moved to New London around the time he was four.
 His parents had migrated to Ohio from eastern Kentucky in the late sixties, and Castle was exposed to Appalachian Music from a very early age.
 His father (a Vietnam War veteran) committed suicide when Castle was nine years old; a theme that would later inspire Castle's first official single and video, Both Ends of A Gun.

 Early career

 Castle spent his teen years as a staff-writer in Nashville, Tennessee, working under such notable writers as Casey Kelly, Wood Newton, and Earl Bud Lee.
 At twenty-one, he would leave Music Row to again perform in bars and coffeehouses in northern Ohio.

-Castle enrolled in Bowling Green State University as a Political Science major, where he met Pulitzer Prize winner Edward Albee in 2006.
+Castle enrolled in Bowling Green State University as a political science major, where he met Pulitzer Prize winner Edward Albee in 2006.
 The veteran playwright convinced him to return to songwriting and Chris began crafting the songs that would become Hollow Bones in Monotone.
 "He's the one who talked me into dropping out of college, so I can blame it on (him).
 He was telling me about holding up a mirror to our society and holding it up to yourself.
 He had great stuff to say about real art."